Research Experiences for Undergraduates (NSF REU-Site) Program Information

 What is it Like Living at MLBS?

-Program participants live together in rustic eight-person cottages with shared living room and bath.
+Most program participants live together in rustic eight-person cottages with shared living room and bath.
 Rooms are double-occupancy.
 Other housing arrangements can be made as needed.
 All station residents share three meals a day in the main dining hall. ► More about living at Mountain Lake.

 Undergraduate student participants supported with NSF funds in an REU Site program must be U.S. citizens, U.S. nationals, or permanent residents of the United States.
 An undergraduate student is a student who is enrolled in a degree program (part-time or full-time) leading to a baccalaureate or associate degree.
 Students who are transferring from one college or university to another and are enrolled at neither institution during the intervening summer may participate.
 High school graduates who have been accepted at an undergraduate institution but who have not yet started their undergraduate study are also eligible to participate.
 Students who have received their bachelor's degrees and are no longer enrolled as undergraduates are generally not eligible to participate.
 Students graduating in the May before the program are not eligible.
 Put simply, only applicants who are returning to an undergraduate program after the summer REU program are eligible.
 In addition, as a REU researcher you are expected to be in residence at the Station for the full ten weeks of the program.
 Special scheduling needs (raised. short trips away) can often be accommodated if raised in advance and agreed to by the research mentor and program coordinator.
 Field biologists often work long and irregular hours six or seven days a week.
 REU program participants must agree to the same.
 Commuting is not permitted.
 It is also important to consider that field work is often physically strenuous and demanding.
 Program participants need to be physically fit and willing to embrace physical labor, demanding hiking, and long hours in the field in all weather conditions. ► More on NSF eligibility information.

 Application Procedure and Requirements